snarkypanda183/snarkypanda183.github.io/_pages/interests.md

     url: "https://www.mechanicalkeyboards.com"
     btn_label: "See Mechanical Keyboards"
     btn_class: "btn--primary"

----
 cats:
-  - excerpt: 'Early on I moved into my first apartment and wasn't allowed a dog.
+  - excerpt: 'Early on I moved into my first apartment and was not allowed a dog.
 I adopted a cat, which was permitted, and quickly became a "cat person".'
 feature_row:

   - image_path: /assets/images/cat1.jpg